Bullet Proof Your Career

 This page has been set up as a blog with new material being added each Monday.
 You will see tips and suggestions on how to bullet proof your career.
-If you like what you read, feel free to bookmark this page so that you can return to it on a regular basis.
-And for now, you can scroll down to learn about:
+Feel free to bookmark this page so that you can return to it on a regular basis.
+For more information on bullet proofing your career, you can email Dr. Abramson requesting your own complimentary subscription to Career Quarters®.
+And for now, scroll down to learn about:

 We spend the best part of our waking day in the workforce.
 It makes sense that we work in a field that we truly enjoy.
 It also makes sense that we find a job within that field that we find professionally fulfilling, and where our colleagues are a pleasure to work with.